Surf Life Saving GB National Championships

 I’m a National Trust member and coming to the championship.
 Can I park in the Trust car park?

 So we can welcome everyone to Holywell, we ask all those involved in the championship to use the designated parking provided at Trevornick.
-National Trust members will be able to park there for free and shuttle buses will be provided.
+National Trust members will be able to park there for a modest charge of £2 and shuttle buses will be provided.
 The National Trust car park will be open from 9am until 9pm for all other visitors.